Histogram-based Parameter-efficient Tuning for Passive and Active Sonar Classification: Results and Discussion

+Initially, HPT is compared with adapters since both belong to the same additive category.
 Three adapter configurations are considered, defined by reduction rates of 256, 128, and 64.
 Three histogram configurations are considered, defined by 4, 8, and 16 bins.
 Initially, a shared-weights setting where the same adapter or histogram parameters are used across all transformer layers is applied.
-This range of configurations is chosen to systematically explore the trade-off between accuracy and parameter efficiency, so that both lightweight and more expressive modules are compared. \Cref{tab:results_shared} presents results under this scenario, showing that the histogram configurations outperform adapters.
+This range of configurations is chosen to systematically explore the trade-off between accuracy and parameter efficiency, so that both lightweight and more expressive modules are compared.
+Table \ref{tab:results_shared} presents results under this scenario, showing that the histogram configurations outperform adapters.
 More parameters leads to a higher accuracy, thus indicating the scalability of the HPT method.

-Since full fine-tuning accuracy was not achieved for VTUAD, the shared-weight restriction was removed, allowing each layer to have its own adapter or histogram parameters. \Cref{tab:results_nonshared} shows that with non-shared weights, histogram configurations more closely approach full fine-tuning accuracy.
-Allowing each layer to fine-tune its own histogram parameters provides more control over layer-specific distributional alignment. \Cref{fig:comparison} visualizes histogram scalable performance with the number of bins, while performance of the adapters saturates.
+Since full fine-tuning accuracy was not achieved for VTUAD, the shared-weight restriction was removed, allowing each layer to have its own adapter or histogram parameters.
+Table \ref{tab:results_nonshared} shows that with non-shared weights, histogram configurations more closely approach full fine-tuning accuracy.
+Allowing each layer to fine-tune its own histogram parameters provides more control over layer-specific distributional alignment.
+Fig. \ref{fig:comparison} visualizes HPT's scalable performance with the number of trainable parameters, while performance of the adapters saturates.

-Training convergence between histograms and adapters is compared in \cref{fig:convergence_plots}, where eight loss curves are presented with a reduction rate of 64 and 16 histogram bins.
-While convergence speed is similar in ShipsEar and DeepShip, the histograms converge more rapidly and stably than adapters in VTUAD, showing the benefits of distributional representation.
-One possible explanation is that VTUAD is much larger than the other datasets (about 6x), and this makes histograms particularly advantageous for summarizing vast amounts of data.
-Also, we attribute faster convergence partly to PyTorch’s default Kaiming initialization of histograms, which maintains variance \cite{he2015delving} better than zero-initialized adapters.
-This helps to learn features quickly compared to zero-initialized scenarios, which begin with no variance and can suffer from slower learning.
-However, while this initialization can drive rapid initial convergence, it might also limit adapter performance.